gui-miotto/bulk-and-cut/README.md

 ## Introduction

 Bulk and Cut combines a very simple evolutionary strategy together with Bayesian optimization.
 The name Bulk and Cut comes from the fact that the algorithm first looks for high accuracy models by successively **enlarging** them with [network morphisms][net-morph-paper], then **shrinks** them down using [knowleged distillation][know-dist-paper].
 This strategy tries to leverage on the [lotery ticket principle][lot-tick-paper].
-That is, large models learn better, nevertheless, once trained, most of the their weights can be dropped without significant accuracy drop.
+That is, large models learn better, nevertheless, once trained, most of the their weights can be dropped without significant accuracy decrease.

-This work is my effort to fulfill one of the [requirements](assets/project.pdf) of the course on **Automated Machine Learning 2020**, a colaboration between Uni-Freiburg and Uni-Hannover [AutoML groups][auto-ml-org].
+This software was first presented to fulfill one of the [requirements](assets/project.pdf) of the course on **Automated Machine Learning 2020**, a colaboration between Uni-Freiburg and Uni-Hannover [AutoML groups][auto-ml-org].
 My presentation [slides](assets/Guilherme_Miotto-AutoML2020.odp) can be found in the [assets](assets) directory.
 Make sure to open them with [LibreOffice Impress][libre-office], otherwise the formatting may be a bit jagged.

+Later on, this work was published at the ICML AutoML workshop.
+The paper is available [here][paper].

 ## Installation